PlaydateSquad/pd-achievements/docs/achievements.md

 If this flag is set to `true` then achievements will be saved to disk every time an achievement is newly granted or revoked.
 Defaults to `false`.

+#### `number` achievements.saveSlots

+The number of unique save slots this game should use to store achievements.
+All slots are concatenated in the exported data.
+Defaults to `1`.

+> **Note:**
+> If your game has existing achievement save data and the number of slots is later increased above 1, the existing save data will be moved into slot 1.

+#### `number` achievements.activeSlot

+The save slot number to load at initialization, should you feel the need to change it.
+Defaults to `1`.

 #### `{ id: achievement }`: achievements.keyedAchievements

 A table containing all defined achievements indexed by their achievement ID string.